SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 .. note::

-   All of the precedence groups
-   must fit into a single relational hierarchy, but they *don't* have to form a linear hierarchy.
+   Precedence groups related to each other using *lower group names* and *higher group names* must fit into a single relational hierarchy, but they *don't* have to form a linear hierarchy.
-   This means it is possible to create precedence levels with undefined relative precedence.
+   This means it is possible to have precedence groups with undefined relative precedence.
-   Operators at those precedence levels can't be used next to each other without grouping parentheses.
+   Operators from those precedence groups can't be used next to each other without grouping parentheses.

 Swift defines numerous precedence groups to go along